Research mentors play an essential role in the success of student poster presentations. A student must have mentor approval to submit a poster.

 - We encourage you to discuss poster design and presentation with your student, especially if this is their first poster presentation experience.
 Encourage students to come to a poster training session.

-- On the day of the Celebration of Undergraduate Research and Creative Performance — you don't need to do anything!
+- On the day of the Celebration of Undergraduate Research and Creative Activity — you don't need to do anything!
 Come and enjoy the posters along with a cup of fruit or popcorn snack.

 - Supporting Images: Photos, graphs, and other visual elements

 Do you have pictures of your students doing research or other visual images that help describe their results?
-Did the student create visual art as part of their research or creative performance that is showcased at this event?
+Did the student create visual art as part of their research or creative activity that is showcased at this event?
 Send these visual elements to us at firstname.lastname@example.org by mid-March for potential inclusion in our abstract booklet.